Lean healthcare tools and teachings for a lean hospital or medical facility

 Standard lean tools can still incorporate Evidence Based Outcomes.

-The standard Results Metrics can be used to monitor any results — including Hospital Core Measures.
+The standard Process Analysis template can be used to monitor any results — including Hospital Core Measures.

 - Don't over-customize your templates too soon